A Gaussian Process Generative Model for QCD Equation of State: The Equation of State Generator

 At zero net baryon density, the QCD EOS is a one-dimensional function $P(T)$ that relates the thermal pressure with local temperature.
 We define the scaled pressure variable $\tilde{P} \equiv P/T^4$ as a unitless quantity.
 To ensure the pressure stays positive from the generative model, we build a GP for $\ln(\tilde{P})$ as a function of $\ln(T/T_0)$ with $T_0 = 1$~GeV.
 We will impose thermodynamic and causality constraints as filters for the generated EOS sets.

 To train the GPR, we include low-temperature data ($T\leq 0.13\;\mathrm{GeV}$) from the Hadron Resonance Gas (HRG) model and high-temperature data ($T\geq 0.7\;\mathrm{GeV}$) from and Lattice QCD calculations~\cite{HotQCD:2014kol}.
-We set $\sigma = 1$ for the kernel in Eq.~\eqref{eq:GPkernel}, and the optimized length scale is $l = 0.487$.
+We set $\sigma = 1$ for the kernel in Eq.~\eqref{eq:GPkernel}, and the optimized length scale is $l = 0.487$\footnote{One can allow the hyper-parameter $\sigma$ to vary in the optimization.
+We did not find a noticeable improvement in the overall fit quality.
+Therefore, we leave this parameter to be fixed to unity, which is a popular choice for standard Gaussian Process Regression.}.
+This $l$ value translates to a correlation length of $\sim$120 MeV at $T = 200$\,MeV.
+It means that our GPR does not overfit the training data and allows for substantial variations of the reduced pressure over a temperature range of 100 MeV.

 Once the GPR is trained, we can sample random instances from the GPR as different sets of EOS, $P(T)$.
 Then, we compute the entropy and speed of sound for the EOS and reject those that violate the thermodynamic and causality constraints.